EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 repaid the loan in full, Morse admits that he violated Rule 1.8(e).
-He asserts that while he has had three instances of prior discipline (having received a 90-day suspension in 1996, and Review Panel reprimands in both 1993 and 1998 --- one of which was for similar misconduct), he has had no disciplinary matters for an extended period of time.
+He asserts that while he has had three instances of prior discipline (having received a 90-day suspension in 1996, and Review Panel reprimands in both 1993 and 1998---one of which was for similar misconduct), he has had no disciplinary matters for an extended period of time.
 He further asserts that since 1998, he has shown a strong regard for the professional standards of conduct and asks that this